riraosan/ESP32_8BIT_CVBS/README.md

 - [riraosan_0901](https://twitter.com/riraosan_0901) on Twitter

 [^1]: > What Des-Cartes did was a good step.
-You have added much several ways, & especially in taking the colours of thin plates into philosophical consideration.
-[If I have seen further it is by standing on the sholders of Giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
+You have added much several ways, & especially in taking the colors of thin plates into philosophical consideration.
+[If I have seen further it is by standing on the shoulders of Giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
 `Isaac Newton`